Pregnant woman killed in random attack in central California

 SALINAS, Calif.
-(AP) - Police in central California say a pregnant woman was stabbed to death in a random attack outside her home.
+(AP) - A pregnant woman was stabbed to death in a random attack outside her home by a man with a long criminal record who was once declared by a court mentally unfit, authorities said.

-The Californian reports Salinas police say 26-year-old Mariana Jurado was leaving for work Tuesday morning when 43-year-old Garrett Scheff stabbed her multiple times in a “random act of violence.”
+Salinas police said Mariana Jurado, 26, was leaving for work Tuesday morning when Garrett Scheff stabbed her multiple times, the Californian reported.

+“This is a senseless, violent crime.
+Mariana did not know him at all,” Salinas Police Commander John Murray said.

+Jurado was communicating with officers and provided a description of Scheff while medical personnel helped her.
+She died at a hospital, Murray said.

-Jurado was taken to a hospital, where she and her fetus died.
-Police arrested Scheff shortly afterward on suspicion of first-degree murder.
-It wasn’t immediately clear if has an attorney who can speak on his behalf.
+Police arrested Scheff a block away shortly afterward on suspicion of first-degree murder.
+It wasn’t immediately clear if he has an attorney who can speak on his behalf.

+“I can tell you this, she was very brave,” Murray said.
+“She was telling us what happened.”

-Court records show Scheff has long criminal history involving residential burglary, drug possession, theft and other charges.
+Court records showed Scheff’s criminal history dates to 1995 and involves residential burglary, possession of a control substance, theft and other charges, the Californian reported.

 Monterey County Superior Court records show Scheff was declared mentally unfit to stand trial in 2015 in a previous criminal case.